-Customer relationship management capabilities are embedded in organizational process activities, and reflect the company's skills and accumulated knowledge to identify attractive customers and prospects, starting from maintaining relationships with attractive customers, and enhancing these relationships into customer-level benefits [5].
-Customer relationship management capabilities are reflected in key customer relationship management such activities, as customer management interactions (eg customer identification, customer acquisition and customer retention), customer upgrade relationships (eg cross-selling and upselling), and win-back customer relationships (relationships with lost but profitable establishing customers, and supply management [6].
-Some studies revealed that companies are stagnant because they fail to disseminate relationship their customer management superior resources to build capabilities in managing customer relations and achieving competitive advantage and less capable in acquiring lean and agile supply chain management [7].
+Customer relationship management capabilities are embedded in organization 20 process activities, and reflect the company's skills and accumulated knowledge to identify attractive customers and prospects, starting from maintaining relationships with attractive customers, and enhancing these relationships into customer-level benefits [5]. fastomer relationship management capabilities are reflected in key customer relationship management activities, such as customer management interactions (eg customer identification, customer acquisition and customer retention), 35 omer upgrade relationships (eg cross-selling and upselling), and win-back customer relationships (relationships with lost but profitable reestablishing and customers. supply chain management [6].
+Some studies revealed that companies are stagnant because they fail to disseminate their cusl26ner relationship management resources to build superior capabilities in managing customer relations and achieving competitive advantage and less capable in acquiring lean and agile supply chain managemen 267].
 Therefore, it is very necessary for companies to learn how to develop and strengthen customer relationship management capabilities.
 Several previous studies have highlighted the importance of using internal resources to improve supply chain management in SMEs, and improve marketing performance [8, 9, 10].
-However, few know about what customer relationship management capabilities really are, and how to measure and the ability of customer relationship management to improve marketing performance.
+However, few know about what customer relationship management pabilities really are, and how to measure and the ability of customer relationship 43 hagement to improve marketing performance.
 The purpose of this study is to conduct empirical testing of the theoretical model developed through testing the direct influence of customer relationship management capabilities and business network accessibility and value co-creation on marketing performance.
-This study also explores the indirect influence of family distribution networks as a form of channeling and supply chain management in between relationship customer relationship management capabilities and business network accessibility and value co-creation on marketing performance.
+This study also explores the indirect influence of family distribution networks as a form of channeling and supply chain management in relationship between customer relationship management capabilities and business network accessibility and value co-creation on marketing performance.

-2. Literature Review and Hypothesis
+2. Literature Review and Provide the system of the system